WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 The optimal declutching time and damping values are slightly harder to estimate than for latching.
 The device's motion still depends on its impedance during the declutching period, meaning the device does not really move "freely" during this time.
-Hence, the declutching time was assumed to be near half the difference between the natural period and the wave period, but is further examined through tests.
+Hence, in opposition to optimal latching the declutching time was assumed to be near half the difference between the natural period and the wave period, but is further examined through tests.

 .. math::